GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Rotating
 - definition: moving from a part of the map to another, usually to play an objective
-- on the attacking side, can be used to catch the enemy team off-guard (must sell a fake push beforehand)
+- on the attacking side, can be used to catch the enemy team off guard (must sell a fake push beforehand)
 - on the defending side, helps you slow down an enemy push

 ### Strength in numbers